 - Every day talk to 5 local business owners that may be tenants in occupation.
 Drop in your business card.
 Ask about leasing and premises needs.
 Find out what their leasing requirements may be and when the lease that they have now is to expire.
 Asking questions is quite an easy process; make your notes as you proceed.

 - Review your market for the best listings or best properties.
 These good quality properties should be a feature of your prospecting model.

 - Project leasing on new developments will bring you multiple commissions over time.
-Look for the new developments that > are being considered by the planning office currently. > - Develop a ‘tenant retention’ plan or service that you can offer to existing property owners as part of stabilising > their tenant mix.
+Look for the new developments that are being considered by the planning office currently.

+- Develop a ‘tenant retention’ plan or service that you can offer to the existing property owners and landlords as part of stabilising their tenant mix.
 Your fees for the work will come from the leasing arrangements that you establish.
-Leasing fees for a > sitting tenant deal are about 60% to 75% of the normal full leasing fee.
-That being said it is easy to negotiate leases > with sitting tenants that are soon to reach the end of their lease. > - Understand the rent alternatives as they apply to lease deals today.
-Those rents may be net rent, gross rent, or a > hybrid of each.
-Incentives will also have impact on the local property market so develop some solutions when it comes to > working with lease incentives to attract property enquiry. > - The better properties produce better rents (hence fees) and more tenant enquiry.
-Be very selective when it comes to > choosing listings and properties to work on.
-Get known as the agent for top properties and clients. > > It has been said that the best commercial real estate sales people are or have been excellent leasing specialists.
-It is > that background in leasing that helps them to understand the bigger picture of the property and its performance.
-When it > comes time to sell the property, that knowledge helps a lot.
+Leasing fees for a sitting tenant deal are about 60% to 75% of the normal full leasing fee.
+That being said it is easy to negotiate leases with sitting tenants that are soon to reach the end of their lease.

+- Understand the rent alternatives as they apply to lease deals today.
+Those rents may be net rent, gross rent, or a hybrid of each.
+Incentives will also have an impact on the local property market so develop some solutions when it comes to working with lease incentives to attract property enquiry.

+- The better properties produce good rents (hence fees) and more tenant enquiry.
+Be very selective when it comes to choosing listings and properties to work on.
+Get known as the agent for top properties and clients.

+It has been said that the best commercial real estate salespeople are or have been excellent leasing specialists.
+It is that background in leasing that helps them to understand the bigger picture of the property and its performance.
+When it comes time to sell the property, that knowledge helps a lot.